Skip to main content

 Nail unit melanoma is an uncommon form of skin cancer that is usually caught in late stages when treatment options are more limited.
 It is also more common in adults of African, Latin, and Asian descent.

-At MetroHealth’s Multicultural Dermatology Center, our experts focus on early detection and treatment options for this disease that are less invasive and preserve hand function.
+At MetroHealth’s Dermatology Center, our experts focus on early detection and treatment options for this disease that are less invasive and preserve hand function.

 Signs of nail unit melanoma are: